 Warren Buffett, whose Berkshire Hathaway company has rewarded investors with tremendous returns over decades, once described cryptocurrency as “rat poison squared,” and he swore he would never touch it.
 But by purchasing NuBank, a digital “neobank” involved in the crypto space, Buffet has given bitcoin a secondhand vote of confidence.

 Lloyd Blankfein, former chairman of Goldman Sachs, has announced that he’s “evolving” on bitcoin and other cryptocurrencies.
-Jack Dorsey, founder of Twitter, resigned his job as CEO of that company to run Block, a payment processing leader that is now developing new digital currency applications.
+Jack Dorsey, founder of Twitter, resigned from his job as CEO of that company to run Block, a payment processing leader that is now developing new digital currency applications.

-What Will Bitcoin Be Worth in 2022 and 2023?
-Educated Guesses
+What Will Bitcoin Be Worth in 2023?

 Ian Balina, founder of crypto research firm Token Metrics, sees bitcoin in a down cycle due to general investor pessimism on risk assets, but he also sees a benefit from the development of Web 3.0, a new blockchain-based internet.
 That said, bitcoin is an old-school cryptocurrency, which could give Web 3.0 coins like chainlink and polkadot an edge over the longer term.